 8. Get good sleep every night.

-If you want to go the extra mile:
+If you want to go the extra mile in improving your sperm health:

 1. Ice your balls: Regular cooling has been incredibly effective at improving sperm count